microsoft/microsoft-ui-xaml-specs/active/Win32/Window_and_Application_API_Spec.md

 </Window>
 ```

-#### Remarks
+### Remarks

 In a UWP app, this property is a wrapper for [ApplicationView.Title](https://docs.microsoft.com/uwp/api/Windows.UI.ViewManagement.ApplicationView.Title), which is ignored if [AppWindowTitleBar.ExtendsContentIntoTitleBar](https://docs.microsoft.com/uwp/api/Windows.UI.WindowManagement.AppWindowTitleBar.ExtendsContentIntoTitleBar) is set to true.

-In a Win32 app this is a wrapper for [SetWindowText](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowtexta).
+In a Desktop app this is a wrapper for [SetWindowText](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-setwindowtexta).

 ## Window.Current property